jackallison3/screenplayer/README.md

 	* The animations for the other states do not necessarily need to be created.
 These are created in case you need anything other than the sprite frames changed for a specific state.
 For example: adding a sound effect when a character goes into "laughs" state.

 ### Preparing the ScenePlayer
-* With your Locations and Characters added, you can adjust the settings for the ScenePlayer.
+With your Locations and Characters prepared, your cutscene will be ready to play.
+If `Play On Ready` is enabled, you can simply start and view your scene, or change the below settings to modify how your `ScenePlayer` functions.

 #### ScenePlayer Settings